 |5-6 p.m.||Center Room time and pickup|

 The summer reading program at Maranatha Christian Academy is designed to inspire literacy in our students.
 All students entering grades 1-12 are required to complete a summer reading assignment to maintain reading skills developed over the school year and to introduce students to great books.
 Assignments are designed to keep students on a reading track to success.
 Reading assignments are tailored to the needs of each individual grade level.
-Students ages 4-14 participate in the Scholastic Summer Reading Challenge as part of their summer reading assignment.
 In May, all assignments are sent home with students and are posted on the school website and Schoology.
 These assignments and reading requirements are to be completed over the summer by the beginning of the next school year.

 Are you looking for a way to help build your student's academic self-confidence, prevent summer learning loss, and maintain learning momentum?
 Do you need to give your student extra skill practice to master concepts or get a head start on next year's curriculum?
 If so, register for summer tutoring through Learning Support Services.